LelioAD/EQM/humanitarian-alliance.md

 Humanitarian politicians are those who understand what society wants and deserves, and take action to realize these ideals.
 They articulate citizens' desires for the countrym and act by introducing and approving corresponding bills.

-Ideally, the political alliance should have the ability to **impeach and replace its own candidates** should they vote astray from the outlined policies.
+Ideally, the Humanitarian Alliance should have the ability to **impeach and replace its own candidates** should they vote astray from the outlined policies.
 Legal and public policy consultants can strategize how to achieve this.

 Existing politicians may be able to run on the humanitarian alliance ticket, provided that they have a track record for ethical effort, advocacy, and judgment, and adhere to our desired policies, not acting outside of the supermajority's interests.